Effect of Pharmacological Reversal of Hyperuricemia on Features of the Metabolic Syndrome

 Prospective, observational study, with measures of insulin sensitivity, fractional excretion of uric acid, blood pressure and lipid profile are measured prior to and 6 months after treatment with febuxostat.

-Potential study subjects will be identified by their treating physicians, who will refer them for participation in this study.
-At that point, if the subject is interested, he/she will be provided with a phone number to contact the study coordinator.
-Alternatively, if the subject is agreeable, the treating physician will provide the patient[Right Quote]s contact information to the study coordinator.
+Potential study subjects will be identified by their treating physicians, who will refer them for participation in this study. at that point, if the subject is interested, he/she will be provided with a phone number to contact the study coordinator. alternatively, if the subject is agreeable, the treating physician will provide the patient's contact information to the study coordinator.
 They will be screened initially through a telephone interview and review of available laboratory results for inclusion and exclusion criteria.
 Subjects may have blood drawn for screening purposes if all relevant laboratory results are not available from within the past 12 months.

 Phase 1: Subjects who qualify will be invited for an initial visit during which they will provide informed consent and will be fitted with an ambulatory blood pressure monitor.
 Subjects will return the next day in a fasting state for a blood draw and spot urine sample, and to return the ambulatory BP monitor.
 Subjects will then be started on febuxostat, 40 mg, 1 tablet once a day provided by the study investigators.